OpenFLUID/openfluid/doc/contents/dev_signature.md

 See the @ref dev_signature_exmpl part for detailed example.

+## Dependencies

+A specific field `dependencies` can be filled (it was previously known as `external-deps` in `wareinfo.json`).
+This field should contain any system dependency required by the ware to be built or run.

+This field value must be a dictionary, eg `{"lib1":">=1.2", "tool2":"*"}`.
+For now, it is purely informative since there is not any control is done internally to check that these requirements are filled by the compilation environment.

+It is advised to use the same version syntax than here: https://docs.npmjs.com/cli/v10/configuring-npm/package-json#dependencies

 ## Informations about scientific application {#dev_signature_sci}

 The informations about scientific applications are only indicative.
 It has no effects on simulator consistency or computational code.
 They are stored as string list with key **tags**.
 These informations can be:

-* the domain in which the simulator can be applied, eg `"domain:urban"`
+* the domain in which the simulator can be applied, eg `"domain::urban"`
-* the processes simulated by the simulator, eg `"process:traffic"`
+* the processes simulated by the simulator, eg `"process::traffic"`
-* the numerical methods used by the simulator, eg `"method:mseytoux"`
+* the numerical methods used by the simulator, eg `"method::mseytoux"`

 or other relevant tags.